Tianyi2/2023_SP51_CMS_GroupB/theme.md

   - Time Table with filter (All subject / according to level)

 ##### 4. Registration
-  - Our achievements
+  - Promotion
   - Registration contact form
-  - A block (button link to contact us page)
+  - Some advantages of joining us

 ##### 5. Contact Us
   - Contact Details (Side by side)